Tarot: Italo-Portuguese-suited deck

+Spanish-suited deck

+The sole surviving example of a Spanish-suited deck was produced around 1820 by Giacomo Recchi of Oneglia, Liguria and destined for Sardinia.
+The plain suit cards are copied from the Sardinian pattern designed just ten years earlier by José Martinez de Castro for Clemente Roxas in Madrid but with the addition of 10s and queens.
+The trumps are largely copied from an early version of the Tarocco Piemontese.
+At that time, Liguria, Sardinia, and Piedmont were all territories of the Savoyard state.

 French-suited decks

-The illustrations of French-suited tarot trumps depart considerably from the older Italian-suited design, abandoning the Renaissance allegorical motifs.
+French suited tarot cards use the suit signs of clubs, diamonds, hearts, and spades.
 With the exception of novelty decks, French-suited tarot cards are almost exclusively used for card games.

-The first generation of French-suited tarots depicted scenes of animals on the trumps and were thus called "Tiertarock" ('Tier' being German for 'animal') appeared around 1740.
+The earliest French-suited tarot decks were made by the de Poilly family of engravers, beginning with a Minchiate deck by François de Poilly in the late 1650s.
+Aside from these early outliers, the first generation of French-suited tarots depicted scenes of animals on the trumps and were thus called "Tiertarock" (Tier being German for "animal") and first appeared around 1740.
 Around 1800, a greater variety of decks were produced, mostly with genre art or veduta.
-The German states used to produce a variety of 78-card tarot packs, originally using Italian suits, but later switching to French suited cards; some were imported to France.
-Today, there are only two: both are French-suited patterns of Cego packs - the Cego Adler pack manufactured by ASS Altenburger and one with genre scenes by F.X.
+The German states used to produce a variety of 78-card tarot packs using Italian suits, but later switching to French suited cards; some were imported to France.
+There remain only two French-suited patterns of Cego packs - the Cego Adler pack manufactured by ASS Altenburger and one with genre scenes by F.X.
 Schmid, which may reflect the mainstream German cards of the 19th century.
 Current French-suited tarot decks come in these patterns: